mozilla/bedrock/README.md

 Make it run
 -----------

-To make the server run, run the server with your local settings:
+To make the server run, make sure you are inside a virtualenv, and then run the server with your local settings:

     python manage.py runserver --settings settings.local

+If you are not inside a virtualenv, you can activate it by doing

+    source venv/bin/activate

 Docs
 ----